charmbracelet/soft-serve/README.md

   # Make sure to use https:// if you are using TLS.
   public_url: "http://localhost:23232"

+# The database configuration.
+db:
+  # The database driver to use.
+  # Valid values are "sqlite" and "postgres".
+  driver: "sqlite"
+  # The database data source name.
+  # This is driver specific and can be a file path or connection string.
+  data_source: "soft-serve.db"

 # Git LFS configuration.
 lfs:
   # Enable Git LFS.